zengm-games/zengm.com/src/posts/2023-11-12-football-drive-chart.md

 It's similar for kickoffs and punts, but with a gray bar instead of red.

-After a change of possession, the direction of the field switches so the offense is always going to the right.

 For penalties, when there is a flag on the play it is shown in yellow next to the play bar.
 After the play when the penalty is revealed and a decision is made to accept/decline it, then the flag turns to either red (accepted) or gray (declined).
 You can also hover over the flag to see what the penalty was exactly.

 <div class="d-flex gap-3 flex-wrap mb-3">